microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 1. Navigate to the main.tf terraform file of the [az-hello-world](./main.tf) template directory.

-1. Execute the following commands to set up your local environment variables:
+1. *FIXME: is needed?* Execute the following commands to set up your local environment variables:

 ```bash
 # these commands `export` the environment variables needed to run this template into the local shell